tgnemecek/core-website/src/collections/pages/business.md

     4. Employee Effectiveness [](mailto:sseivert@thecoreporation.com)

+    5. Introductions to investors

     [Contact us](sseivert@thecoreporation.com) to get more information about powerfully transforming your company from the CORE.
 We offer one-on-one executive coaching, leadership consultations, plus excellent business seminars that are guaranteed to increase productivity, reduce on-the-job stress, eliminate resistance and procrastination for tackling difficult tasks, and encourage every person, at every level of the company, to take full responsibility for outcomes.
+And with our partners, the [Washington DC.
+Archangels](https://www.dcarchangels.com/home.html), we can connect you with potential angel investors.

     Click the message link below to explore what we can do for you.